kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 Note that you may see different errors if running a different version of mypy than the one in CI.

-Config of mypy is handled for the repo, but if specific configuration of mypy is needed for your library, use a `mypy.ini` file at the package level:
+Configuration of mypy is handled globally for the repo, but if specific configuration of mypy is needed for your library, use a `mypy.ini` file at the package level:

 `.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/mypy.ini`